landerrosette/my-vector-db/README.md

 Once you are inside the container, you can build and run the project from the integrated terminal.

-1. Configure and build the project in the `build` directory.

     ```shell
     cmake -B build
     cmake --build build
-    ```

-2. From the `build` directory, run the application.

-    ```shell
-    build/vector-db
+    cd build
+    ./vector-db
     ```

 The server will now start on `0.0.0.0:8080` inside the container.
 You might need to configure port forwarding to access this port from your host machine.

 **Note:** Some initial parameters are currently hardcoded in `main.cpp`.

 - The vector dimension is set to `1`.
 - The HTTP server listens on `0.0.0.0:8080`.
 - The global log level is set to `DEBUG`.

 These values can be modified by editing `main.cpp` and rebuilding the project.

 ## HTTP Endpoints